mfish00/Advanced-Programming-for-Data-Science-Project/README.md

 # Group_15

-The methods.py module we constructed contains a class built to help users analyzize data on agrcultural total factor productivity providing tools for:
-- Downloading the file
-- Reading the CSV and Turning it into a Pandas dataframe
-- Anaylzing the available data using methods such as gapminders and correlation matrices to observe differences in outputs
+2612 Advanced Programming for Data Science 2022/2023

+The current repository serves for the collection of methods and material for a project that aims at gaining valuable insight from agricultural output for various countries in order to contribute to green energy transition.
+This repository contains methods that allow for analysis of data containing variables that determine agricultural total factor productivity.

-The notebook Storytelling.ipynb provides a showcase of how the Agros_class from the methods module can be used to analyse the USDA’s Agricultural total factor productivity data.
-We use our created class to preform some simple data analysis to further showcase our methods.
+To get hands on with the project, download the showcase notebook which can then be run and readapted to fit the user’s analytical goal.
+The Showcase notebook can serve to the analysis the USDA’s Agricultural total factor productivity data.
+We use the class Agros_class to perform methods that allow for further insight to the user of the data.
+The analysis can be readapted to other countries by changing the variable names.

-## HOW TO USE THE Agros_class

-To use the class call the following code: _from methods import Agros_class_

-To initiate the class simply create a variable such as: _your_variable=Agros_class()_

-You are now able to use the methods created and described in methods.py: download_file() read_data() get_countries() plot_quantity_correlation() plot_output_area_chart()
-gapminder()

-This project was carried out for the Advanced Programming for Data Science course at Nova SBE.
+For additional information on the code structure and how to use it, refer to the prototype notebook repository which will have a file of the detailed code.

-Project Authors: Julia Bak, Hugo Franco Ribeiro, Li Linyan, Matilde Pesce, William Esary
+The project authors are Hugo Franco Ribeiro (55446@novasbe.pt), Li Linyan (@novasbe.pt), Matilde Pesce (53258@novasbe.pt), William Esary(@novasbe.pt), Julia Bak (@novasbe.pt)